tum-gis/egraphics/crates/egraphics-core/README.md

-# egraphics
+# egraphics-core

-A Rust library for processing graphics formats in 3D space.
+Core primitives and operations for processing graphics formats in 3D space.

 > [!WARNING]
 > The library is at an early stage of development.